What Matters in LLM-Based Feature Extractor for Recommender? A Systematic Analysis of Prompts, Models, and Adaptation: Experiments

-Our experiments were conducted on a server with an Intel Xeon Platinum 8457C CPU and 8 NVIDIA L20 GPUs.
-We chose LLaMA-7B~\cite{touvron2023llama} as the base model for its superior performance over alternatives (e.g., BERT, RoBERTa) in preliminary tests.
-We employ LoRA (r=8,alpha=32) and an 8-expert MoE adapter for parameter-efficient fine-tuning.
-Full details on the model comparison and hyperparameters are available in the Appendix.

-\paragraph{Evaluation Metrics.}
+\subsubsection{Evaluation Metrics.}

-Following previous work~\cite{kang2018self}, we use Hit Rate (HR@K) and Normalized Discounted Cumulative Gain (NDCG @K) as our evaluation metrics, with K set to {5, 10}.
-For all metrics, a higher value indicates better performance.
+Following previous work~\cite{kang2018self}, we use Hit Rate (HR@K) and Normalized Discounted Cumulative Gain (NDCG@K) as our evaluation metrics, with K set to {5, 10}.
 In the evaluation, each expected recommended item in the test set is paired with 100 randomly sampled uninteracted items to calculate the metrics.
 To reduce the randomness of the results, all experiments are conducted three times with different random seeds (42, 43, 44), and we report the average metrics.
-As the standard deviation across all runs was consistently \textbf{$\leq$ 0.002}, we omit it from the tables for brevity.
+As the standard deviation across all runs was consistently $\leq$ 0.002, we omit it from the tables for brevity.
+Additionally, to validate the performance improvements, we perform paired t-tests between the best and second-best results in our experimental tables.